ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 gps: make sure the gps module compiles for POSIX & add it to the posix_sitl_default cmake
-message: gps: make sure the gps module compiles for POSIX & add it to the posix_sitl_default cmake

 - Note that the simulator still uses gpssim by default
 - now the gps module can be used in the SITL. this makes it possible to test